 For some another element may be discovered sooner or later in pursuit of this special endeavor.
 In the first picture book he has written and illustrated, NINJA!
-(Henry Holt and Company), Arree Chung introduces us to a boy with exceptional purpose.
+(Henry Holt and Company, June 3, 2014), Arree Chung introduces us to a boy with exceptional purpose.
 Shh!
 Let's follow Maxwell on his latest mission.

 A ninja needs a thick ninja stick, silent ninja footwear, sticky ninja gloves, an unbreakable ninja rope, and a bouncy ninja paddle.

 Once he has the tools of his trade, confidence needs to be declared with gusto.
 Maxwell proceeds to acquaint readers with other traits of a skilled champion; the nimble actions of an Olympic gymnast.
 With the goal in sight, every impediment must be overcome (including moving the family dog peacefully sleeping).